ThomasLengeling/devart-template/project_posts/2014-03-15-Attraction.md

 }
 ```

-The following images are using repulsive force with either a click of the mouse or drag of the mouse.
+The following images are using repulsive forces with either a click of the mouse or a drag of the mouse.

 ![Manifold interaction](../project_images/de-particles.png "set")

-Now with texture obtain from the mining.
+Now with the texture obtained from the mining.

 ![Manifold interaction](../project_images/manifol_repulse.png "set")